tupo-not/fake-ffmpegs/Content Warning/README.md

 ## fake-but-native-ffmpeg.py

 This is daemon, run ONLY on host OS
-Listening on TCP port 33445 and waiting args from .exe stub Uses GStreamer and VAAPI to encode video
+Listening on TCP port 33445 and waiting args from .exe stub<br>
+Uses GStreamer and VAAPI to encode video

 ## fake-ffmpeg.cpp